sivakumar-kailasam/cli-guides/content/addons.md

 ## Finding and using community addons

 [Ember Observer](https://www.emberobserver.com/) is the definitive way to explore community addons.
-Although addons can be found by [searching the npm repository directly](https://www.npmjs.com/search?q=ember), Ember Observer has ranked lists of most popular addons and ratings to help developers choose between them.
+Although addons can be found by [searching the npm repository directly](https://www.npmjs.com/search?q=ember), Ember Observer has ranked lists of the most popular addons and ratings to help developers choose between them.
 Most are made to drop right into your app with zero configuration.
 Many addons are backwards-compatible to earlier versions of Ember too!

 To install an addon, use: